"

 Illustration from the revolutionary era depicting a carriage being pulled by two men under the control of the devil, running over the throat of the Queen.

-Colonial courts operated with a significant degree of local autonomy, and each colony developed its own unique court structure and system, which evolved over time.
+Colonial courts operated with a significant degree of local autonomy, and each colony developed its own unique court structure and system that evolved over time.
 Puritan values played a pivotal role in shaping legal practices in the colonies, particularly in New England.
-Judges often doubled as religious figures and politicians (Friedman, 2005), further intertwining legal codes with religious principles, perpetuating outcomes for certain offenses as crimes against both civil and religious authorities.
-At the local level, petty crimes were typically presided over by a single magistrate or justice of the peace.
-County courts, responsible for handling more serious crime and a broad spectrum of cases, including civil disputes, criminal offenses, and matters related to local governance, were essential.
-As caseloads increased, colonies implemented the “courts of appeals,” often composed of the governor and his council.
+Judges often doubled as religious figures and politicians (Friedman, 2005), further intertwining legal codes with religious principles and perpetuating outcomes for certain offenses as crimes against both civil and religious authorities.
+At the local level, a single magistrate or justice of the peace typically presided over petty crimes.
+County courts were essential in handling more serious crime and a broad spectrum of cases, including civil disputes, criminal offenses, and matters related to local governance.
+As caseloads increased, colonies implemented the “courts of appeals,” which were often composed of the governor and his council.
 In rare instances, the unsuccessful party of a case could appeal to the justice system in England.

 The scarcity of legal professionals in the colonies was a prevalent reality, leading to a predominantly layman presence among court actors.
 This scarcity necessitated a simpler legal system due to the inherent lack of legal expertise.
 Given the limited availability of attorneys and the financial constraints preventing many from securing legal representation, individuals frequently found themselves defending their cases in court.
 In some instances, residents possessing some legal knowledge would step into the role of amateur attorneys, although it was not uncommon for prosecutors to be witnesses attempting to support their case (Friedman, 2005).
 Juries, typically selected from the neighborhood where the crime occurred, played a pivotal role in both criminal and civil trials.
 They actively participated in determining the facts of a case and deciding the appropriate punishment.